AlaskaDHSS/RFP-ARIES-AutomatedRenewals/ARIES_AUTORENEWAL_RFP.md

 rest of the schedule may be shifted by the same number of days. **All times are Alaska Prevailing Time**.

--   Issue RFP on TBD
+-   Issue RFP on November 27, 2021

--   Deadline for receipt of questions on + 10 days
+-   Deadline for receipt of questions on Saturday November 27, 2021 4PM

--   Deadline for receipt of proposals on + 21 days
+-   Deadline for receipt of proposals on Tuesday December 7, 2021 4PM

--   Proposal Evaluation Committee complete evaluation by + 21 days
+-   Proposal Evaluation Committee complete evaluation Tuesday December 14, 2021

--   State of Alaska issues Notice of Intent to Award a Contract by + 1 day of date of PEC completion
+-   State of Alaska issues Notice of Intent to Award a Contract by Thursday December 16, 2021

--   State of Alaska issues contract award by + 10-day protest period
+-   State of Alaska issues contract on January 3, 2022

--   Contract begins TBD
+-   Contract begins January 10, 2022

 This RFP does not, by itself, obligate the State.
 The State's obligation will commence when the contract is approved by the